Consciousness: Neural correlates

 Krista and Tatiana Hogan have a unique thalamic connection that may provide insight into the philosophical and neurological foundations of consciousness.
 It has been argued that there's no empirical test that can conclusively establish that for some sensations, the twins share one token experience rather than two exactly matching token experiences.
 Yet background considerations about the way the brain has specific locations for conscious contents, combined with the evident overlapping pathways in the twins' brains, arguably implies that the twins share some conscious experiences.
 If this is true, then the twins may offer a proof of concept for how experiences in general could be shared between brains.

 Academic definitions of consciousness

-Clear definitions of consciousness in academic literature are rare.
-David Chalmers declared the task the hard problem of consciousness.
-However academic definitions do exist, from Tononi's integrated information theory, Craig MacKenzie, and Cleeremans and Jimenez - the latter being a Definition of Learning with remarkable similarity to both Tononi and MacKenzie's definitions.
+Academic definitions can be found in the work of Tononi's integrated information theory, Craig MacKenzie, and Cleeremans and Jimenez – the latter being a Definition of Learning with remarkable similarity to both Tononi and MacKenzie's definitions.
 Both Bernard Baars and Igor Aleksander worked out the aspects necessary for consciousness.

 Tononi's definition is as follows:

 according to Integrated information theory (IIT), consciousness requires a grouping of elements within a system that have physical cause-effect power upon one another.
 This in turn implies that only reentrant architecture consisting of feedback loops, whether neural or computational, will realize consciousness.